finalv2/cwp-decap-test/resources/kin-licensing-forms-and-templates.md

 url: https://www.grandfamilies.org/Resources/Kin-Specific-Licensing-Standards-Sample-Forms
 tags:
   - resource
+description: Customizable forms to use for kin licensing, including annotated and downloadable templates for assessments, background checks, and appeals.
 ---
-Customizable forms to use for kin licensing, including annotated and downloadable templates for assessments, background checks, and appeals.